CALL FOR COMMUNITY RELATIONS COMMITTEE APPLICANTS

 CLICK HERE TO APPLY

-City Council is seeking applicants interested in serving on the new Community Relations Committee, which is expected to be formed in April of 2020.
+City Council has reopened the application process for residents interested in serving on the new Community Relations Committee, which is now expected to be formed by late summer of 2020.
 The Community Relations Committee will be comprised of seven members who are residents of the City, with the City Manager and Community Affairs Director serving as ex officio members.
-Members will reflect a mix of representation, such as age, gender, ethnicity and tenure as a resident.
+Members will be reflective of community diversity.
 Members will serve four-year terms, however three of the newly selected members will initially serve a two-year term so that terms are staggered in future years.
-While the meeting frequency will be set by the Committee, it is initially expected to meet monthly beginning at 4 pm on a weekday to be determined (excluding Friday).
+While the meeting frequency will be set by the Committee, it is initially expected to meet monthly beginning at 4 pm, on a weekday to be determined (excluding Friday).